 An Advance Healthcare Directive is commonly known as a living will.
 It is used to officially document your wishes regarding medical care towards the end of life with resuscitation, certain treatment options, organ donation and more.
 The Advance Directive allows you to name a healthcare agent who would make medical decisions on your behalf in the event that you are unable due to medical complications such as unconsciousness or terminal illness.
 Ask a Chaplain today about this important document.

 Every spring during Hospital Week, the Pastoral Care Center at St. Mark’s Hospital gathers a multi-faith group of spiritual leaders.
-Hospital employees are invited to have their hands blessed by one, many or all of these leaders.
+Hospital employees, patients and guests are invited to have their hands blessed by as many faith leaders as they would like

 Each spiritual leader prays according to her or his own faith tradition, invoking and inviting the Holy to bless the work of the hands of each employee.
 This is a day of healing for the healers.
 During this event, we recognize caregivers and many others for all that they do to promote healing and provide comfort for patients throughout the year.
 We also recognize the importance of an on-going commitment at St. Mark’s Hospital; to honor the role of compassion and spirituality in the healing process for patients and family members as well as for hospital staff.